NurseMentor, a place to connect in 2021

 Through NurseMentor, alumni of UCalgary Nursing have helped students become more confident nurses.

-As we start planning for our fifth year, to begin in the Fall of 2021, we hope to connect more talented RNs with our dedicated nursing students to offer insight and guidance.
+As we start planning for our fifth year, to begin in the Fall of 2021, we hope to connect more talented RNs with our dedicated nursing students to share mutual insight and guidance.
 The upcoming season will run from September 2021 to April 2022.

 The purpose of NurseMentor is to support undergraduate student nurses in their professional and personal development and to engage nursing alumni in a meaningful way.
-It is an online-based mentoring program with opportunities for group and individual networking.
+Mentoring is a success when both student and mentor are committed to a reciprocal relationship.

 All nursing students deserve a mentor, while nurses need a fresh perspective and reminders of their original love of nursing.
-Consider being a mentor to an aspiring nurse, or seeking a mentor to help clarify your path into nursing.
+Consider being a mentor to an aspiring nurse, or seeking a mentor to help clarify your own path as a new nurse.

 How it works